-Baked Arancini is healthier than traditional fried arancini, making it perfect for baby-led weaning and kids.
+Baked Arancini is a healthier twist on the classic friend Arancini.
 Use your favourite risotto recipe or use up leftover risotto to make these delicious baked risotto balls.

 Baked risotto balls are relatively quick and easy to put together (if you have already made and chilled the risotto).
 I would usually make this recipe with leftover risotto rather than making the risotto, cooling it and then preparing the balls on the same day.